 Spanish 2 is designed to review and build upon material presented in Spanish I. The activities provided are designed to increase the student's proficiency in the four basic skills: listening, speaking, reading and writing.
 The program utilizes small group activities and students' involvement.
 It presents a more complex structure and awareness of the Spanish culture.
 Success in this class depends heavily on the student's cooperation, participation, curiosity and consistent practice in and out of class.

 Mathematics

 Note that students may be required to attend a small group instruction mathematics class while taking any of the following classes.
-Students following a complete UC pathway may be eligible for admittance into a UC or CSU university.

 ALGEBRA 1 A/B CP (CCSS)